mnfst/website/README.md

-# Manifest website
+# Manifest Website

-Manifest website source code.
-View it live: https://manifest.build

-The website is built with [Next.js](https://nextjs.org/).
+This repository contains the Manifest platform which will include the different web items of Manifest like the website.

 ## Install